Three-center two-electron bond: Boranes and carboranes

 An extended version of the 3c–2e bond model features heavily in cluster compounds described by the polyhedral skeletal electron pair theory, such as boranes and carboranes.
 These molecules derive their stability from having a completely filled set of bonding molecular orbitals as outlined by Wade's rules.

 Resonance structures of 3c–2e bond in diborane.

 The monomer BH_{3} is unstable since the boron atom has an empty p-orbital.
 A B−H−B 3-center-2-electron bond is formed when a boron atom shares electrons with a B−H bond on another boron atom.
 The two electrons (corresponding to one bond) in a B−H−B bonding molecular orbital are spread out across three internuclear spaces.

 In diborane (B_{2}H_{6}), there are two such 3c–2e bonds: two H atoms bridge the two B atoms, leaving two additional H atoms in ordinary B−H bonds on each B. As a result, the molecule achieves stability since each B participates in a total of four bonds and all bonding molecular orbitals are filled, although two of the four bonds are 3-center B−H−B bonds.
 The reported bond order for each B−H interaction in a bridge is 0.5, so that the bridging B−H−B bonds are weaker and longer than the terminal B−H bonds, as shown by the bond lengths in the structural diagram.

+Diborane.
+The two central hydrogen atoms are simultaneously bonded to both boron atoms in 3c–2e bonds.